 As a rule of thumb, winter is usually a good moment to broach the topic of cheaper rent, as it’s harder to find tenants during that time of year.
 Summer is peak rental season, so you’ll need to be a little more persuasive if you’re trying to negotiate rent during the peak moving season.

 Looking for another lesson on how to negotiate rent?
 If you’ve never rented in that particular complex a few letters of recommendation from personal references will go a long way toward convincing a manager you’d be a tenant worth having, even at a lower rate.

 Think of it as a resume for your living situation.
-Get a letter from previous landlords or apartment managers which say you pay your rent on time and don't cause problems.
-Get letters that speak to your character from a former boss, neighbor, someone in a non-profit organization or your church.
+Get a letter from previous landlords or apartment managers that says you make on-time rent payments and cause them no problems.
+Get letters that speak to your character from a former boss, neighbor, or someone in a non-profit organization or church.
 Just like in a job interview, these professional references can help you negotiate rent and sell yourself as a good tenant for your potential new landlord.

 If you’re trying to renew your existing lease at a better rate, remind the manager that you’ve always paid your rent on time and anything else that’s positive.
 Have you kindly alerted them to maintenance concerns?
 Have you helped in an emergency?
 Have you assisted during holiday parties?
 These situations can go a long way and help you lower the cost of rent on your upcoming lease.

 What’s a lower rent price worth to you?
 Would you consider doing something above and beyond paying rent that offers tangible value to your property manager?